 Other organic waste recycling methods

 This is an anaerobic method for recycling organic waste.
 It is suitable for small families or people living in units or small houses.
-All food scraps including items such as meat, and bread can be processed using this system.
-“Bokashi” is a Japanese word meaning “to ferment”.
-Waste that is added to the bokashi bin is prevented from putrefying through the addition of a bokashi mixture and is then buried in the garden or placed in a compost bin.
+You can process all food scraps including meat and bread using this system.
+Bokashi is a Japanese word meaning 'to ferment'.
+Waste added to the bokashi bin will not putrefy when you add bokashi mixture.
+You then bury in the garden or place in a compost bin.
 As material is already fermented it will break down extremely quickly.

-Bokashi buckets can be purchased at hardware or garden shops or can be made at home by getting 2 equal sized buckets and placing one inside the other.
-Drill holes in the bottom of the top bucket to allow the liquid to drain through and add a tap to the bottom bucket to remove the liquid as required.
+You can purchase bokashi buckets at hardware or garden shops.
+Alternatively, you can make at home with two equal sized buckets placed one inside the other.
+Drill holes in the bottom of the top bucket to allow the liquid to drain through.
+Add a tap to the bottom bucket to remove the liquid as required.
 Place a tight fitting lid on the top bucket.

 How to use the bokashi system

-- Sprinkle a handful of bokashi mix over the waste (this is a wheat product infused with EM (Effective Micro-Organisms) which allows it to ferment without rotting.
-This is available at hardware and garden stores.
+- Cover the scraps with a handful of bokashi bran (a wheat product infused with effective microorganisms) or spray.
+This allows it to ferment without rotting.
+The spray or bran is available at hardware and garden stores.